Anwar Ibrahim

 Following the 2022 general election, where Pakatan Harapan won a plurality of seats, Anwar was sworn in as prime minister on 24 November 2022.
 On 2 December 2022, he appointed MPs from PH, Gabungan Parti Sarawak (GPS), and UMNO as ministers in a unity government cabinet, retaining the finance portfolio for himself.
 His government has faced criticism for conservative policies and controversies including the discharge not amounting to acquittal of Deputy Prime Minister Ahmad Zahid Hamidi and the reduction of former prime minister Najib Razak's prison sentence.
-As ASEAN chairman since January 2025, Anwar facilitated a ceasefire between Thailand and Cambodia, addressing the border dispute through regional diplomatic channels.
+As the ASEAN chairman from 2025 until 2026, Anwar facilitated a ceasefire between Thailand and Cambodia, addressing the border dispute through regional diplomatic channels.

-Anwar is widely regarded as a liberal reformer and intellectual.
-He has advocated for Islamic democracy and hopes Malaysia can serve as an example of democratic governance in the Muslim world.
-He supports the Islamic concept of Ummah as a framework for democracy in Muslim countries and emphasizes judicial independence, good governance, and rejection of authoritarianism.
-While initially supporting affirmative action policies for Malays as a youth activist, he later criticized Ketuanan Melayu and called for need-based affirmative policies and poverty support.
-During his imprisonment and trials, he was described as a "uniting figure" for the opposition.
-As prime minister, he has emphasised implementing measures such as diesel subsidy cuts for fiscal responsibility.